ueberauth/guardian/guides/tutorial/start-tutorial.md

 Getting started with Guaridan is easy.
 This tutorial will cover

-* Setting up the basics
+* Setting up the basics of Guardian
-* HTTP based setup
+* HTTP integration
 * Login/Logout

 We'll use Phoenix for this tutorial since most folks will be using it.
 There is no requirement to use Phoenix with Guardian but it makes this tutorial easier.